fkoehler42/rainfall/level1/walkthrough.md

 ## Exploit

-In order to do so we are going to use the buffer initialize in `main`.
+In order to do so we are going to use the buffer initialized in `main`.
 The objectives are clear: thanks to `gets` we can buffer overflow the `main` function and put afterwards a call to `run` (which starts at `0x08048444`).

 To do so, we need to calculate the offset in order to override the `EIP` address.
 We are going to make it point to `run`